 4. Should You Buy A Cheap Standing Desk?

 I haven’t included any of the ultra-cheap desks in this review.
-While it’s possible to pick one up on Amazon or at Officeworks for less than $250, I believe it’s an exercise in false economy.
+While it’s possible to pick one up on Amazon or at Officeworks for less than $250, this is an exercise in false economy.

 Dodgy connection points, thin metal and el-cheapo electronics add up to poor stability and questionable longevity.